-Terminator: Dark Fate reverts to the roots of the franchise with a new timeline and the return of two action movie icons.
+Terminator: Dark Fate returns to the roots of the T franchise with a new timeline and the comeback of two action movie icons.

 Terminator: Dark Fate Synopsis

 In this new continuity, Skynet never happens and John Connor is dead after the events of T2.
 Jump forth to 2020, young Dani relives Sarah Connor’s original nightmare when she is ruthlessly attacked by a Rev-9, a shape-shifting robot from the future.
 Dani manages to escape, thanks to Grace, a cybernetically enhanced soldier also from the future, after which she meets Sarah Connor and the T-800 that killed John.
 As the group struggles to retaliate, Dani realises the inevitability of her fate.
 While Sarah was able to change hers, Dani would have no such luck.